geco-bern/FluxDataKit/README.md

 ### Half-hourly and daily FLUXNET data output (CSV)

 To provide easily readable data as requested by some data users we convert the netCDF data to a human-readable CSV file adhering to FLUXNET column- and file-naming conventions.
 These half-hourly files are further downsampled to a daily time step for modelling efforts which require daily data.
-The daily data should be easily merged on a day by day basis with remote sensing data as provided by the FluxnetEO data product (Walther etal.
-2022).
+The daily data should be easily merged on a day by day basis with remote sensing data as provided by the FluxnetEO data product (Walther et al. 2022).

 > Downsampled daily data is an aggregation of the half-hourly data and not, as would be the case when downloading daily data from an ecosystem flux processing chain, a completely separate product.
 Some discrepancies therefore exist between the downsampled data and the equivalent daily ecosystem flux product.